 After that, China will rapidly age while shrinking in population size.
 Lower demand for housing will be just one of many negative repercussions

-They’ll soon become the first country to ever grow old before achieving developed nation status – a dire situation for China’s real estate market and economy as a whole.
+They’ll soon become the first country to ever grow old before reaching developed nation status – a dire situation for China’s real estate market its and economy as a whole.

-I believe all those factors together will eventually lead to a construction slowdown and/or a property crash.
+I believe all those factors combined together will inevitably lead to a construction slowdown in China and/or a property crash.

 Stocks Sink First, Then Real Estate

-China’s stock market collapse hasn’t quite been reported as such by the media.
-Yet a fall of 50%+ is certainly more than just a simple correction.
+China’s stock market collapse has not been reported as such by the media.
+Yet a drop of 50%+ is certainly more than just a simple correction.

-Personally, I would call that a full-blown stock market collapse without hesitation.
+Personally, I would call that a full-blown stock market collapse without any hesitation at all.

 10-year chart of the Shanghai Composite Index between 2008 and 2018.
 China stock prices are selling below half their recent highs.

-Why does this have anything to do with China’s property market?
+Why does the Shanghai Composite have anything to do with China’s property market?
 Because real estate values were only kept inflated by stock market outflows in the first place.

-You see, Chinese investors believe property is a safe-haven asset.
-They’ve all seen the stock market’s boom and bust cycles.
-However, real estate prices have never fallen since China even began allowing private homeownership.
+You see, Chinese investors firmly believe that property is a safe-haven asset.
+They’ve seen the stock market boom and bust cycles.
+However, real estate prices haven’t fallen ever since China began allowing private homeownership.

-That’s a major reason why money began shifting toward property soon after stocks plummeted back in 2015.
-It’s also why Chinese real estate prices have remained stagnant until lately, despite a stock market collapse and poor economic data.
+That’s a major reason why money began shifting toward property soon after stocks collapsed back in 2015.
+It’s also why Chinese real estate prices remained stagnant until recently, despite a stock market collapse and poor economic data.

 In other words, China’s real estate bubble was supposed to pop several years ago.
-Outflow from the stock market simply delayed the inevitable.
+An outflow from the stock market simply delayed the inevitable.

-Ever-stricter capital controls are geared toward ensuring local wealth stays within Chinese borders.
+Ever-stricter capital controls are geared toward ensuring that local wealth stays within Chinese borders.

-Unfortunately, declining property and stock prices alike mean investors have few local assets left to buy.
+Unfortunately, declining property and stock prices alike mean investors have increasing fewer Chinese assets left to buy.

-The US-China Trade War has officially begun and will probably stay for a while.
+The US-China Trade War officially began and will probably stay for a while.
 Many analysts think the situation will get far worse before improving in the long-term.

-Since tariffs are pretty much maximized, China has two ways left of responding to the United States.
+Tariffs on China’s side are maximized.
+China therefore has only two ways left of responding to the United States.
 Each of those retaliation measures would harm their own real estate market though.

-For starters, China could devalue the Yuan beyond its psychological ceiling of 7.00 to the U.S. Dollar.
-This would obviously have a side-effect of devaluing any assets denominated in Yuan, including all property in China.
+For starters, China could potentially devalue the Yuan beyond its psychological ceiling of 7.00 to the U.S. Dollar.
+This would obviously have a side-effect of devaluing any assets denominated in Yuan too, including all stocks and property in China.

-Second, China might sell its share of U.S. treasuries.
-Yet that would make interest rates skyrocket, in turn sinking the mortgage market and thus real estate demand.
+Second, China might sell its U.S. treasuries.
+Yet this would make global interest rates skyrocket, in turn sinking the Chinese mortgage market, consumer spending, and real estate demand.

 Leaseholds and Foreign Investor Concerns

-Putting all the above aside, fundamental problems with China’s real estate market still exist.
-Major issues would remain even if economic and political conditions were better.
+Putting all the above aside, fundamental problems with China’s real estate market do still exist.
+Major structural issues would remain even if economic and political conditions were better.

 Foreign investors are especially harmed by Chinese real estate and investment laws.

-One, you can’t ever truly own property in China whether you’re a foreigner or a local.
-Every plot of land is technically owned by the state and can only be bought on a leasehold basis for 70 years.
+One, you cannot ever truly own property in China whether you’re a foreigner a local.
+Every plot of land is technically owned by the state and can only be bought on a leasehold basis for up to 70 years.

 Many cities place additional limits on foreign real estate owners.
-In Shanghai, for example, you must marry a local Chinese citizen before owning property.
-Beijing demands that foreign buyers first show five years’ worth of tax returns.
+In Shanghai, for example, you must marry a local Chinese citizen before owning property at all.
+Beijing demands that foreign purchasers show five years’ worth of tax returns.

-Finally, purchasing real estate in China by itself doesn’t give you the right to live there as a foreigner.
+Finally, owning property in China by itself doesn’t give you any right to live there as a foreigner.
 Compare that to countries like Thailand or Malaysia that give investors permanent residence.

-Some investors would like to enjoy living in places where they buy property, you know.
+Some foreign investors would like to actually live in places where they buy property, you know.

-People often ask me “is this a good investment?”.
+People often ask me a seemingly easy question: “is this a good investment?”.
 Whether they’re talking about property in China or something entirely different, I always answer these sorts of questions relative to other options.

 After all, opportunity cost is very real.
-Why would you buy a high-risk, low return asset when there are thousands of superior options?
+Why would you buy a high-risk, low return asset when there are thousands of superior options for growing your wealth?

 I strongly believe that’s the case with property in China.

-Asia boasts more developed countries with less financial risk, where you can own freehold property while paying less money per square meter… and get a permanent residence visa included on top of all that.
+Asia boasts developed countries with less financial risk, where you can own freehold property while paying less money per square meter… and a permanent resident visa included on top of all that.

 There are tons of better places to buy real estate in Asia as a foreigner.
-Depending on your specific needs, think about investing in Malaysia, Cambodia, or the Philippines instead of China.
+Depending on specific needs, you might consider thinking about investing in Malaysia, Cambodia, or the Philippines instead of China.